aroelo/ncp_docker/README.md

 **Debugging**
 To debug the script in e.g. pycharm that creates all output files per taxid, run `services/web/project/run.py`  with the -human argument and all other required arguments.
 Choose '-human main' to just run the main command, creating output files, or choose '-human app' to start up a flask app locally outside the docker environment.
+For the imports to work you have to mark the `services/web` directory as sources root in pycharm.

 **Syncing pavian input sql database**